MaastrichtU-IDS/knowledge-collaboratory-api/CONTRIBUTING.md

 python3 src/api.py
 ```

-By default the API will use the SPARQL endpoint of IDS Nanopublications server Virtuoso: http://nanopub-sparql.137.120.31.102.nip.io/sparql
+> By default the API will use the SPARQL endpoint of IDS Nanopublications server Virtuoso.

 ## Pull Request process